Do you have a friend whom you trust well,

 What is the Skylands?

 “The Skylands” refers to the five counties in northwest New Jersey: Hunterdon, Morris, Somerset, Sussex, and Warren.
 Together, the Skylands is one of the most beautiful and “natural” regions of the Garden State, with mountains, forests, farmland, rivers, and lakes.
-Our Fellowship is based in this region, but people from all over are welcome, as long as you can make it to events.
-Sorry if you were expecting some Big Important Meaning out of Norse mythology.
-Sometimes things are simple.
+Our Fellowship was founded in this region, but people from all over are welcome, as long as you can make it to events.

 Have other questions?